 N.Z.
+Building PROGRESS

-Building PROGRESS Published Monthly by the proprietors, Harry H. Tombs Ltd. 10 Willis Street Wellington, New Zealand TELEPMONE 3296 P.O.
-BOX 481 Annual Subscriptions: To any address 7/6 post free.
+Published Monthly by the proprietors, Harry H. Tombs Ltd. 10 Willis Street Wellington, New Zealand

+TELEPMONE 3296

+P.O.
+BOX 481

+Annual Subscriptions:-To any address 7/6 post free.
 Note: 1/- will be allowed on this account if paid in advance.

 Remittances should be made by Post Office or Money Order.
 All cheques, plus exchange, to be made payable to Harry H. Tombs Ltd., and sent direct to P.O.
 Box 481, Wellington.

 All communications to be addressed to "The Proprietors, 'Progress,' Box 481, Wellington."

 Advertising Rates will be sent on application.
-"Progress" as an advertising medium is rapidly becoming recognized by advertisers.
+The value of "Progress" as an advertising medium is rapidly becoming recognized by advertisors.
 Circulation considered it is the cheapest advertising medium of its kind in the Dominion.

-To Our Advertisers -All copy for advertising matter must be in our hands by the 1st of the month preceding publication, otherwise no responsibility with regard to insertion will be The Editor will at all times be glad to receive Illustrated Articles on subjects of interest for consideration, provided the articles are short and to the point, and the facts authentic.
-Should subscribers continue to receive copies of this journal after expiry of current year, it will be accepted as an intimation that they are desirous of subscribing for a further period of In case of change of address, or irregularity of this paper's delivery, subscribers should send immediate notice.
-Publisher's Announcements AUCKLAND BUILDING ISSUE.
+To Our Advertisers-All copy for advertising matter must be in our hands by the 1st of the month preceding publication, otherwise no responsibility with regard to insertion will be undertaken.

+The Editor will at all times be glad to receive Illustrated Articles on subjects of interest for consideration, provided the articles are short and to the point, and the facts authentic.

+Should subscribers continue to receive copies of this journal after expiry of current year, it will be accepted as an intimation that they are desirous of subscribing for a further period of

+In case of change of address, or irregularity of this paper's delivery, subscribers should send immediate notice.

+Publisher's Announcements

-Owing to shortage of time required for preparation of plans, etc., we have had to postpone the Special Auckland Building issue till August.
-Our 24th Competition for Architectural Students We offer a prize of £1 1s., and a second prize 10s.
-6d., to the student who writes the best story on THE USE OF COLOUR IN ARCHITECTURE.
+Our 25th Competition for Architectural Students

+We offer a prize of £1 1s., and a second prize of 10s.
+6d. to the student who writes the best essay on

+GREEK ARCHITECTURE